cboulay/SERF/python/README.md

 ## Python data API

-This module provides access to the EERF datastore from Python.
-In addition to simple reading and writing data, there are some functions for performing more complex analyses that can either be triggered automatically or that can be called manually.
-Furthermore, users may interact with the datastore through a web browser.
+This project createts a data store for use with EERF.
+This data store may be accessed through a simple web interface or directly from within Python.

 ### Installing Python and the API's dependencies

 Dependencies include Numpy, ?Scipy, Django, and MySQL-python.
+Numpy, Scipy, and Django all have extensive documentation on how to install those packages.
+Please consult their respective pages.
-MySQL-python is a little tricky to install on OSX.
+MySQL-python is a little tricky to install on OSX and the information is difficult to find.
 Try the code below after changing the mysql directory to match your installed version.

 ```